-Contributions to the Quartersnacks Readers Poll, the de-facto-but-not-quite-definitive annual ranking system for skateboarding media.
+Contributions to the Quartersnacks Readers Poll, the de-facto annual ranking system for skateboarding videos.
 Illustrations by Cosme.

 The Best Skate Videos & Parts of 2020 — QS Readers Poll